jwk0224/machine-learning/ML_NOTE.md

 ## Cost Function

-= Squared Error Function = Mean squared error
+= Squared error function = Mean squared error

 Measuring the accuracy of the hypothesis function by using a cost function